pgilad/www.giladpeleg.com/content/blog/levels-of-us-vs-them/index.md

 3. **Us (Group) Vs. Them**: Even though the leader does not necessarily manage the group, that includes peer teams, he sets a mentality that the group is **Us** and other groups in the organization are **Them**.
-The success of the group is important to the leader, almost as much as the success of his team.
+The success of the group is important to the leader, almost as much as the success of his own team.

 4. **Us (Organization) Vs Them**: While not necessarily being the head of the organization, the leader instates that the organization is **Us**